HarshTanwar143/Harsh-Tanwar_22BCS10007/README.md

 - **`/Medium/`**: Solutions to moderately challenging problems.
 - **`/Hard/`**: Solutions to advanced problems requiring deep understanding.

-Each solution includes:
-- The problem description.
-- The approach/algorithm used.
-- The time and space complexity analysis.

 ---

 ## 🛠️ Languages Used
 I primarily solve problems in:
 - **C++**
-- Python (in some cases)
-- Other languages may be added over time.

 ---

-## 🤝 Contributing
-If you'd like to contribute:
-1. Fork this repository.
-2. Add your solution in the appropriate folder.
-3. Submit a pull request with details about your contribution.